 What happens if I paid for the year then cease to be liable?

 The BID levy is calculated on a daily basis.
 If you cease to be liable to pay part way through a financial year (eg you sell the property) and have already paid in full we will calculate the amount you have overpaid and refund this to you.

-On 28 June 2018, businesses and organisations in Colne voted in favour of establishing a Business Improvement District (BID) for the central commercial area of Colne.
+On 30 June 2023, businesses and organisations in Colne voted in favour for a second term of a Business Improvement District (BID) for the central commercial area of Colne.